mcnamarabrian/pycon2023/{{cookiecutter.project_slug}}/README-INTERACTING-LOCALLY.md

 ### Passing in Events to Your Serverless Functions

 AWS SAM has the ability to simulate the AWS Lambda service locally.
 You can pass in events and inspect what your function will do.
-Perhaps even more convenient, the AWS SAM CLI allows developers to generate events that mimic what acutal AWS services generate.
+Perhaps even more convenient, the AWS SAM CLI has the ability to create sample events from different sources.
+Please review the [AWS Serverless Application Model Developer Guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-generate-event.html) for more information.

 It's important to test out _valid_ and _invalid_ inputs.